10-Day Stay Food As Medicine Recipes

 1. Remove stems from collards and kale and slice thinly

-2. Place napa cabbage on bottom of pot
+2. Place the napa cabbage at the bottom of the pot

 3. Cover with the rest of the greens and add 7 to 8 cups of water